energy-storage-analysis/LDES-Survey/README.md

 # Long-Duration Energy Storage Viability

-This repository contains the codes used to generate the dataset and figures associated with the "A Technoeconomic Survey of Long Duration Energy Storage Viability" Article, currently in submission.
+This repository contains the codes used to generate the dataset and figures associated with our paper, "A Technoeconomic Survey of Long Duration Energy Storage Viability" Article, currently in submission.
 A brief overview of the work including interactive visualizations of the dataset formed in this repository can be found [here](https://energy-storage-analysis.github.io/LDES-Viability.html)

 The folder structure of the repository is outlined below.
 The folders have README files that contain further information.

 * cap_cost: The main codes and analysis to form the dataset and figures analyzing the energy capital cost of a wide range of energy storage media.
 This folder contains the main dataset and individual source datasets used in the work in the form of csv files.
-* es_utils: A package of utility functions used throughout the codebase
+* es_utils: A package of utility functions used throughout the codebase.
-* figures: SVG files for schematics used in the main text.
+* figures: Files that layout the final figures used in the text.
+The SVG files are linked to figure panel image files generated throughout the repository, meaning the final figures will automatically update with changes to the data or processing codes.
-* GESDB: Analysis of the DOE Global Energy Storage Database (Figure 1 in main text)
+* GESDB: Analysis of the [DOE Global Energy Storage Database](https://sandia.gov/ess-ssl/gesdb/public/index.html).
 * lcos: Analysis of the levelized cost of storage.
-* seaborn: Fork of the seaborn library used for tweaked figure generation methods
+* seaborn: Fork of the seaborn library used for tweaked figure generation methods.
 * SI_docs: Writing and scripts to generate the supporting information document.

 ## Installation